SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 It's pretty clear that our results don't match.
 Some readers might have seen this coming, because I've not prepared to handle an important detail!
-If you look carefully you'll see that my expected sequence **is** there, but sandwiched between some other protein sequence.
-Without getting into specifics, let's say that mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
-These untranslated regions are a part of the sequence file and to figure out what the ribosome would actually produce from this particular mRNA we'll need to know how to extract the coding region.
+If you look carefully you'll see that the expected sequence **is** there, but sandwiched between some other protein sequence.
+Without getting into specifics, mRNA sequences contain untranslated regions (UTRs) at both the 5' and 3' ends of the sequence.
+These untranslated regions are a part of the sequence file;
+to figure out what the ribosome would actually produce from this particular mRNA we'll need to know how to drop them (UTRs are totally interesting in their own right, but that's a story for another time).

 To determine where the translated section begins, we must look for the first (5' most) `AUG` codon, this is the start codon and codes for Methionine.